wp-plugins/slickr-flickr/readme.txt

 * Select the default type of display - gallery, slideshow or galleria (a slideshow/gallery combo)
 * Choose whether photos captions are displayed
 * Enter the default delay in seconds before the slideshow moves on to the next slide
-* Choose the lightbox (manual play, auto play, ThickBox, ShadowBox, FancyBox, Shutterbox, SlimBox LightBox Plus, WP PrettyPhoto or Evolution LightBox)
+* Choose the LightBox (manual play, auto play, ThickBox, ShadowBox, FancyBox, Shutterbox, SlimBox LightBox Plus, WP PrettyPhoto or Evolution LightBox)

 == Links ==